-Mr. Spearman brings to his position as Chairman of FCSIC many years of experience in finance, agriculture, and agricultural cooperatives.
-He spent 28 years in the citrus industry.
+Mr. Spearman brings to his position as a FCSIC Director many years of experience in finance, agriculture, and agricultural cooperatives, including 28 years in the citrus industry.

 From 1980 to 1991, he was controller of Citrus Central, a \$100 million cooperative in Orlando, Florida, where he was responsible for financial management and reporting and the supervision of staff accountants.